NiklasRosenstein/slap/docs/content/commands/check.md

 Checks if the project readme is configured correctly or if Poetry is able to automatically pick up the readme file if it is not configured.
-This inspects te `[tool.poetry.readme]` or `[project.readme]` settings in `pyproject.toml` and compares it with the readme file that was automatically identified by Clap (which is a file called README, case-insensitive with one of the suffixes in the order of `.md`, `.rst`, `.txt`, or if that does not match, any file beginning with `README.`).
+This inspects te `[tool.poetry.readme]` or `[project.readme]` settings in `pyproject.toml` and compares it with the readme file that was automatically identified by Slap (which is a file called README, case-insensitive with one of the suffixes in the order of `.md`, `.rst`, `.txt`, or if that does not match, any file beginning with `README.`).